-DC COLLEGE ACCOUNTING II PS

-Pre-Req: Junior Standing & DC College

-Accounting I (845)

-Add to the concepts learned in the first semester of College Accounting I. Students will learn the steps in completing the accounting cycle for a merchandising business.
+DC COLLEGE ACCOUNTING II PS Course: 846 Credit: 1/2 Duration: Semester Grades: 11-12 Pre-Req: Junior Standing & DC College Accounting I (845) Fee: None Add to the concepts learned in the first semester of College Accounting I. Students will learn the steps in completing the accounting cycle for a merchandising business.
 Topics covered mirror the topics covered in the first semester collegiate courses.
 This second semester of accounting must be taken in order to receive the four credits from MSTC.

-NOTE: In addition, dual credit will be granted from MSTC for Accounting I & II #10101111 4 credits upon successful completion of BOTH semesters of DC College Accounting.

-INTRO COMPUTER PROGRAMMING

-Duration: Semester Grades: 9-12 Pre-Req: None Fee: None Looking for a competitive advantage in college or tech school and your chosen career path?
+NOTE: In addition, dual credit will be granted from MSTC for Accounting I (3 credits) #10101140 upon successful completion of BOTH semesters of DC College Accounting.
+INTRO COMPUTER PROGRAMMING Course: 848 Credit: 1/2 Duration: Semester Grades: 9-12 Pre-Req: None Fee: None Looking for a competitive advantage in college or tech school and your chosen career path?
 Learn how to program instead of being programmed.
 Using hands-on learning experiences, you'll explore the fundamentals of computer programming using a variety of programming languages.
 A rewarding, sometimes challenging, collaborative and creative learning experience, this course is designed for students with little or no prior programming experience but wish to explore one of the most popular STEM/STEAM fields in terms of jobs outlook and salary in our world today.
 Students who take this class play an integral role in selecting the music and developing animation sequences for a significant portion of the Rotary Winter Wonderland light display each year.

-ADVANCED COMPUTER PROGRAMMING

-(H) Course: 850

-Credit: 1⁄2 Duration: Semester

-Grades: 9-12 Pre-Req: Algebra I (205) or Algebra I H

-(206) Fee: None Looking for a competitive advantage in your chosen career path?
+ADVANCED COMPUTER PROGRAMMING (H) Course: 850 Credit: 1/2 Duration: Semester Grades: 9-12 Pre-Req: Algebra I (205) or Algebra I H (206) Fee: None Looking for a competitive advantage in your chosen career path?
 Using hands-on learning experiences, you'll explore the fundamentals of computer programming using a variety of programming languages.
 A rewarding, challenging, collaborative and creative learning experience, this course is designed to prepare students for Game Programming and/or AP Computer Science A. Explore one of the most popular STEM/STEAM fields in terms of jobs outlook and salary in our world today.
 REQUIREMENT: This is an honors course and requires strong reading and math skills.

-DC BUSINESS CORE PS

-If you are considering business as a career option, this class is for you.
+DC BUSINESS CORE PS Course: 851 Credit: 1/2 Duration: Semester Grades: 11-12 Pre-Req: Junior Standing Fee: None If you are considering business as a career option, this class is for you.
 An introduction to what a business is, how it operates, and how it is managed.
-Students identify forms of ownership and the processes used in production and marketing, finance, personnel and management.
+Students identify forms of ownership and the processes used in production and marketing, finance, personnel, and management.
 After one semester, you will have a better idea of what goes on behind the scenes of many business decisions and have a better idea of what you may want to pursue for a future business career.
 NOTE: In addition, dual credit will be granted from MSTC for Introduction to Business #10102101 3 credits upon successful completion of this course.

-AP HUMAN GEOGRAPHY PS

-Course: 858 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: None Fee: None This year-long course provides students with an opportunity to expand their knowledge of our world from a broad, geographical perspective.
+AP HUMAN GEOGRAPHY/GLOBALIZATION PS Course: 858 Credit: 1 (Does not count toward Social Science Graduation Required credit) Duration: Year Grades: 9-12 Pre-Req: None Fee: None This year-long course provides students with an opportunity to expand their knowledge of our world from a broad, geographical perspective.
 Students will realize and appreciate the complexities of globalization and think critically about what they see, read, and hear about their world through critical analysis of culture, society, and space.
 Students are challenged to think geographically across scale and across a wide range of geographical phenomena and global issues.
 Units of study include population, migration, culture, language, religion, ethnicity, political geography, economic development, industry, agriculture, and urban geography.